 An exploration programme carried out between 2011 and 2013 included the drilling of 17,348 metres of core and channel sampling on the Joshua, Kearney and Kerr vein systems.
 Assay results from both the drilling and channel sampling programmes were encouraging with significant gold intersections encountered.
 A new programme commenced in September 2015 to target the Joshua vein at depth.
 In total, 3,602 metres were drilled by March 2016.
 In early 2016 Galantas reported the assay results for three holes completed in 2015 (see press release dated January 26, 2016).
-Most notable was hole OML-DD-15-155 which intersected a wide zone (13 m true width) of the Joshua vein at a vertical depth of 117 m grading 9.9 g/t Au.
+Most notable was hole OMLDD-15-155 which intersected a wide zone (13 m true width) of the Joshua vein at a vertical depth of 117 m grading 9.9 g/t Au.
 This drilling programme also identified a new vein, Kestrel, running 70 m west of Joshua.
 An initial shallow (42.4 m) intersect returned 35.8 g/t Au over 0.7 m true width.
 A further drill hole targeted the Kestrel vein ~80 metres north and hit mineralisation at a vertical depth of 73 m (3.2 g/t Au over 1.2 m true width).
 Two 155 m deep water monitoring holes were drilled at the beginning of 2017; these were located according to planning specifications, not with the aim of mineral recovery.
 However, the PQ drill core provided insight to key lithological changes with depth, north and south of the site.
 This information was incorporated into the site mapping project instigated last summer.

 Key structural measurements are recorded by geologists as the underground development advances.
 This data is used to assist tunnel support design considerations.
 Projections of the Kearney stringer vein suggested that this should be intersected by the development for a second time.
 The stringer was intersected and a sample collected, post first quarter end, on 20 April and recorded 0.2g/t gold.
 A sample was also taken from a 0.8 m wide stringer vein in a western cross-cut development, which is planned to continue towards Joshua vein, with assay results returning 13.7 g/t Gold and 13.7 g/t Silver.
 Assays were analysed by Wheal Jane Laboratory, Cornwall, UK, a UKAS accredited laboratory, using wet chemistry & AAS techniques.
-Significant advances were made on the development tunnel thereafter; with an eastrunning access drive constructed towards the main Kearney vein, during the second quarter.
+Significant advances were made on the development tunnel thereafter; with an east running access drive constructed towards the main Kearney vein, during the second quarter.
 In line with planning requirements, a sample of country rock was collected for acid generating potential in the main decline tunnel (<25 m depth).
 Results for this indicate a neutralisation potential (NP) of 25 and acid potential (AP) of 0.3 (tCaCO3/1000t ore), giving a safety factor (NPR) of 80.
 The results were supplied by ALS Global, OMAC Laboratories Ltd, Galway, Ireland, an INAB accredited testing laboratory, through ALS Vancouver, Canada, using LECO and ICP-AES methods.
-The Kearney vein was identified where the resource model predicted, in June (see Press Release June 25, 2018).
-The vein measures 2.8 m wide at this intersection and comprises a complex internal structure.
-Channel samples and grab samples have been taken of the vein.
-The results from the group of samples are awaited.
-The samples were taken under the direction and control of Dr. Sarah Coulter PhD, MIMMM, FGS, Senior Geologist, Flintridge Resources Ltd., who is a qualifying geological professional under the requirements of NI 43-101 and AIM regulations.
+The Kearney vein was identified where the resource model predicted, in June (see Press Release June 25, 2018); assay results indicate a grade of 4.1 g/t gold over 1.5 m.